peterkhe1999/CheatSheet/OSCP/README.md

 When applications like Exchange, MS SQL, or IIS are integrated into AD, a unique service instance identifier known as **Service Principal Name (SPN)** associates a service to a specific service account in Active Directory.

-**Managed Service Accounts**, introduced with Windows Server 2008 R2, were designed for complex applications, which require tighter integration with Active Directory.
+**Managed Service Accounts** were designed for complex applications, which require tighter integration with Active Directory.

 Larger applications like MS SQL and Microsoft Exchange often required server redundancy when running to guarantee availability, but Managed Service Accounts did not support this.
 To remedy this, **Group Managed Service Accounts** were introduced with Windows Server 2012, but this requires that domain controllers run Windows Server 2012 or higher.

-Because of this, some organizations may still rely on basic Service Accounts.
+=> some organizations may still rely on basic Service Accounts.

-We can obtain the **IP address and port number** of applications running on servers integrated with AD by simply **enumerating all SPNs in the domain**.
+Obtain the **IP address and port number** of applications running on servers integrated with AD (enumerating all SPNs in the domain)

-* -L: run against both servers and clients in the domain to search for a specific SPNs by iis_service user
+* -L \<user>: search for a specific SPNs by iis_service user

 ```pwsh
 setspn -L iis_service
 ```

+Enumerate all the accounts in the domain

 ```pwsh
 Import-Module .\PowerView.ps1